bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 If you're here, you're likely curious about me.
 Why this page? **Life is short**, and if it helps someone connect over shared interests, that's a win.
 This page also serves as a sort of **ever-evolving auto-biography**.
 See something interesting?
 Have questions?
-I'd love to [here from you](/contact/)!
+I'd love to [hear from you](/contact/)!

 ### Hobbies & interests